 Almond oil can be used to calm your skin in times of need.
 Whether you're dealing with itchiness and swelling or something more clinical like psoriasis or eczema, almond oil can soothe the irritation as a quick fix before finding a more permanent solution.
 Applying it topically to the areas of need adds an extra dose of moisture, relieving any irritation your skin may be experiencing.

 Zamani suggested that almond oil can be used to revitalize and rejuvenate your skin when it's looking a bit dull or tired.
 Almond oil contains softening properties that come in handy when your skin isn't looking its best.
-It can even out your skin tone and improve complexion over time, revealing a new and improved version of your skin.
+It can even out your skin tone and improve the complexion over time, revealing a new and improved version of your skin.
 Try incorporating almond oil into your skincare routine if you're looking for a more homeopathic way to improve your skin's overall appearance.
-As an added bonus, almond oil can also reduce the size of scars that you may have.

 Reduce Stretch Marks

 As we mentioned earlier, almond oil can be used to rejuvenate your skin as well as reduce any irritation it might face throughout the day.
 Applying it to your skin is a great way to lock in moisture and keep your skin glowing all day long.
 Face oils leave your skin the dewiest it has ever looked, and almond oil is no exception.
 Not only will your skin be left hydrated, but it will also have an overall better complexion and even tone.